Adverb definition – What is an adverb?

 - adverbs of place

-Click on the links below to learn about the different types of adverbs with picture examples.
+Click on the links below to learn about the different types of adverbs in English with picture examples.

 Adverbs make sentences clearer and more interesting by showing how, when, where, or how much something happens.
 Keep practising, and you’ll use them naturally.